MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/imagery/static-map-data.md

 ---
 title: "Static Map Data | Microsoft Docs"
-description: "This article describes Static Map data and lists fields that are returned when you request image metadata for a static map, pushpin metadata information, and examples." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article describes Static Map data and lists fields that are returned when you request image metadata for a static map and pushpin metadata information, including an example showing the metadata returned for a static map." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""